TimeSplitters: Future Perfect

-TimeSplitters: Future Perfect is a 2005 first-person shooter video game developed by Free Radical Design and published by Electronic Arts for the GameCube, PlayStation 2 and Xbox video game consoles.
+TimeSplitters: Future Perfect is a 2005 first-person shooter video game developed by Free Radical Design and published by Electronic Arts for the GameCube, PlayStation 2, and Xbox.

-It is the third game in the TimeSplitters series, following TimeSplitters (2000) and TimeSplitters 2 (2002).
+TimeSplitters: Future Perfect is the third and final game in the TimeSplitters series, following TimeSplitters (2000) and TimeSplitters 2 (2002).
 The game features a single-player mode consisting of levels where the player assumes the role of Sergeant Cortez, a time-traveling marine from the 25th century, as he attempts to go to the past to save the future.
 The game also includes a range of multiplayer options, including cooperative gameplay during story mode.
 Online play was included in both the PlayStation 2 and Xbox versions, which has since been disabled.

+Future Perfect, along with the other games in the trilogy, were re-released for PlayStation 4 and PlayStation 5 as a PS2 Classic in 2024, with trophy support, a rewind feature and improved loading times.